srandale/AutomationBddJenkisEnd2End/README.md

 Steps for Configuring for Jenkin on windows
 First download “jenkins.war” file from https://jenkins.io/download/

-Then Run cmd prompt to start Jenkin server :-
+Then Run cmd prompt to start Jenkin server :- java -jar jenkins.war

 Below are configuration details on Jenkin http://localhost:8080